abdulhayykhan/Streamlit-Apps/README.md

 - Engaging UI with loading animations and interactive elements.
 - Built with **Python, Streamlit, and API Integration**.

+### 2. Quote of the Day Generator 📜

+- Fetches and displays inspiring quotes using the Quotable API.
+- Interactive UI with a generate button and loading animations.
+- Built with Python, Streamlit, and API Integration.

 🔹 *More projects coming soon...*

 ## 🛠 Tech Stack